 This interest in all things old and fascinating was further nurtured by Reena’s Ancient Indian Culure teachers at St Xavier’s College, Mumbai – Dr Radha Kumar and Dr Anita Rane-Kothare – two women whose knowledge and expertise for the subject continue to inspire and motivate her, years after completing her Arts major in the subject.

 When the internet took off in India (late 2000s), Reena was gearing up for her nuptials.
-The lack of any substantial information about her community as well as the Catholic community of Mumbai, especially in terms of the marriage customs, kicked off Plan M where she began documenting her wedding preparations.
+The lack of any substantial information about her community as well as the larger Christian community of Mumbai, especially in terms of the marriage customs, kicked off Plan M where she began documenting her wedding preparations.

 Both these spaces are currently dormant, but they have been instrumental in laying the foundation for the East Indian Memory Co.